Minds-On-Design-Lab/giving-impact/README.md

 Our suite of tools includes a fantastic dashboard for managing fundraising initiatives and an API that allows web development resources to create rich donation experiences more efficiently.

 We've designed our API for a **refreshingly simple and customizable** experience.
-If you are brand new to Giving Impact, we'd recommend giving our [general introduction docs](http://givingimpact.com/docs) a read.
+If you are brand new to Giving Impact, we'd recommend visiting our [website](http://givingimpact.com) a visit and giving our [docs](http://givingimpact.com/docs) a read.
 For those ready to get to integrating, please, engage!

 Giving Impact is copyright Minds on Design Lab, Inc. and licensed under The MIT License (MIT)